Farmers should understand what they’re getting when they buy farm insurance

 Farming faces very particular challenges as it is one of the most dangerous industries in the UK.
 Farmers also face threats from organised criminals who target their premises knowing they often house valuable equipment.
 So any insurer with your business's best interests at heart will be dedicated to making the industry a safer and more secure working environment.

 3. Will you be there when I need you most?

 There are plenty of businesses out there which are quick to take your money but which become elusive when you actually need them.
 When farmers have to make a claim, they need things to happen quickly and efficiently – their business relies on this.

 If an insurer wants your business can it truly show it is committed to fair payment of claims?
 Does it have a locally-based and accountable team in your community?
 Is it financially strong?
 Does it really have your best interests at heart?

 Don’t settle for anything less.

 Knowing the price of something does not necessarily mean the same as knowing its value.
-At NFU Mutual we always aim to provide the best cover at a price which offers real value.
+At NFU Mutual, we always aim to provide cover at a price which offers real value.

 It can be easy to be seduced by a low cost – we all love a bargain.
 But always be clear exactly what is on offer.
 Check for any hidden costs, such as charges for payment by direct debit and mid-term policy adjustments.
 And ask if you will be rewarded with discounts for your continued loyalty as a customer.